rdunker/MusicNotation/packages/MusicNotation-Core.package/MNPitchVisitor.class/README.md

-I am a MNBlockVisitor used to visit MNPitches.
+I am an MNBlockVisitor used to visit MNPitches.
 I have a concrete implementation for visitPitch: